Birth of the Nature Conservancy of Canada

 Birch River (Photo by NCC)

 The Nature Conservancy of Canada (NCC) was proud to celebrate the protection of 3,300 square kilometres of boreal forest in northeast Alberta.
-When added to neighbouring conserved lands, the area now measures 67,000 square kilometres (6.7 million hectares).
-It is the world's largest contiguous protected boreal forest, home to many species of conservation concern.
+When added to neighbouring conserved lands, the area now measures 67,000 square kilometres (6.7 million hectares) and forms the world's largest contiguous protected boreal forest, home to many species of conservation concern.
+Read more >

 Tallurutiup Imanga National Marine Conservation Area